Niela21/-CMPG-323-Overview---35481684/README.md

 Project-5-35481684

 ## Project and Repository context
-Please note that I have added the burndown chart for the project in the Readme at insights
+Please note that I have added the burndown chart for the project in the Project Details Readme

 ![projectrepo](https://user-images.githubusercontent.com/110601881/184497395-29cd3c2d-9acb-42ad-91e3-eada4c9f715b.jpg)